ibc/em-udns/README.markdown

     resolver.submit_XXX(parameters)

 DNS queries are performed by invoking `EM::Udns::Resolver#submit_XXX(parameters)` methods on the resolver.
 The complete list of `submit_XXX` methods are shown below.
-These methods return a `EM::Udns::Query` instance which includes `EM::Deferrable` module.
-Callback and errback can then be assigned to the `Query` object as usual.
+These methods return a `EM::Udns::Query` instance.
+Callback and errback can then be assigned to the `Query` object via the `callback` and `errback` methods which accept a code block as single argument.

-In case of success, callback is invoked on the `EM::Udns::Query` object passing the DNS result object as single argument.
+In case of success, the callback code block is invoked on the `EM::Udns::Query` object passing the DNS result object as single argument.
 Definition of those objects are shown below.

-In case of error, errback is invoked with the exact error as single argument, which is a Ruby Symbol:
+In case of error, the errback code block is invoked with the exact error as single argument, which is a Ruby Symbol:

  * `:dns_error_nxdomain` - The domain name does not exist.
  * `:dns_error_nodata` - The domain exists, but has no data of requested type.